Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 (British)

 * Billy McGee, England has told me that Buesten's Mess Room Boy Joseph Conlin, age 16, is commemorated at Tower Hill, Panel 21.
-More info on him, as well as Galley Boy Peter Forbes (age 16) and Mechanic Joseph Mangion (age 59) can be found on the The Commonwealth War Graves Comm. website.
+More info on him, as well as Galley Boy Peter Forbes (age 16) and Mechanic Joseph Mangion (age 59) can be found on the The Commonwealth War Graves Comm. website by entering each name in the search field, with 1941 in the other field to narrow the search.
 I also found a Thomas Hill, John F. Jones, Frederick Chriswick, John Austin, and a Norman S. Hughes whom I believe might be identical to the British men listed above (can't be 100% sure of course - the cemetery listed for John Austin is in France, which would seem odd if it's the same man, however, not all the bodies were found immediately).
 See also this page in my Survivors & Fatalities section.

 Back to Buesten on the "Ships starting with B" page.